axlan/basic-land-game/README.md

 1. **Draw** — The active player draws the top card from their library.
 2. **Play or Pass** — You may either play one land from your hand (triggering its effect), or pass the turn without playing.
 3. **Counter Window** — After a land is announced, the *inactive* player has a brief window to counter it (see below).
-The active player cannot respond to their own counter.
+If the land is countered, the players go back and forth with counters until one player passes.
 4. **Effect Resolution** — If the land resolves, any targeting effects (Mountain, Forest, Swamp, Plains) are resolved by the active player.

 ### The Counter Window

-After any land is announced and its targets declared (Mountain, Plains), the non-active player may choose to **Counter** by discarding one Island plus one other land from hand.
+After any land is announced, the non-active player may choose to **Counter** by discarding one Island plus one other land from hand.
 This sends the played land to the active player's graveyard with no effect.
-Countering a draw (Island) is legal but rarely worthwhile.

-Crucially, Swamp's discard target is not revealed until *after* the counter window, so you must decide to counter before knowing which card you'll lose.

 ### Using the Interface

-- **Click a card in your hand** to select it.
-Selected cards glow indigo.
+- **Click a card in your hand** to play it.
-- **Click "Play Selected Land"** to announce the play and open the counter window.
 - **Click a card in the active zone or graveyard** during effect resolution to choose a target.
 Targetable cards pulse with a gold glow.
-- **"Pass Turn"** skips your land play for the turn.
+- **"Pass Turn"** skips your land play for the turn, or skip your counter window.
-- **"Reset Selection"** clears your current card selection.
 - Hovering over any face-up card in your hand shows a tooltip with the land's effect.

 ---